frankquinn89/pands_problem_sheet/README.md

   ### ***Weekday***

-    Write a program that outputs a diiferent message depending on if it a weekday or weekend.
+    Write a program that outputs a different message depending on if it a weekday or weekend.

 This uses the datetime module.